Buchhems/esp32sprinkler/README.md

 ![82607cfc8dc6e7aae33cdee51993b18b29d1bcfd-222773943](https://github.com/user-attachments/assets/2297f28c-2e1d-4b5c-b5d2-f7196104a18f)

 To power your valves or pumps you need the equivalent power supply (in my case 24V AC) plus the necessary 5V DC power supply.
+The 5V DC power supply powers the board itself (green screwable connectors on top of the board).
+Alternatively you can power it with 7-30V DC (different connector).
-The 5V DC power supply powers the board itself.
-The power supply for the valves needs to be connected directly to the relays (NC => +, GND from valves => -).
+The power supply for the valves needs to be connected directly to the relays (COM => +, NC => valve, - from power supply => GND from valves).

 ---